President and Commissioner

 Director of Player Development & Recruitment

 Doug Christiansen joined the USHL in September 2014 to manage the League’s player recruitment efforts with communications targeted at players, parents, and family advisors – the latter of which are playing an increasing role in evaluating opportunities for players.
-He will also be charged with developing a strategy for expanding the League’s player development events, such as the USHL Player Combines.
+He has been instrumental in developing a strategy for expanding the League’s player development events, such as the USHL Player Combines.

 It is a return to the USHL for Christiansen after he played two seasons in the League with the Green Bay Gamblers (1996-98).
 He helped the team capture the Anderson Cup during the 1996-97 regular season under head coach Don Granato.
 The Gamblers also went on to win USA Hockey’s National Championship that spring.

 Christiansen is a native of Milwaukee, Wisconsin.
-He and his wife Meghan currently reside in Elm Grove, Wisconsin where he will be based for his USHL activities.
+He and his wife Meghan currently reside in Chicago, Illinois.

 Director of Communications